orra-dev/orra/docs/core.md

 Key features:
 - `task0` holds your original parameters
-- Services and agents reference data using `$task.field` syntax
+- Services, Tasks as Services and Agents reference data using `$task.field` syntax
-- `parallel_groups` maximizes performance by running independent tasks together

 ### Grounding and Execution Plan Validation